Rightpoint/rust-universal-template/README.md

 The src folder contains all of our Rust library source code (`.rs`) and a manually created C header file (`example.h`) exporting a few symbols of interest from our Rust code.
 The build output is a static library called `libexample.a`.

-#### `ExampleCore.framework`
+#### `ExampleObjC.framework`

-This iOS/macOS framework is a lightweight wrapper that simply includes the `libexample.a` library and `example.h` header.
+This iOS/macOS framework contains a Objective-C wrapper around the the C interface exposed by `example.h`.

 #### `ExampleSwift.framework`

-This iOS/macOS framework builds a higher level Swift API on top of `ExampleCore.framework`.
+This iOS/macOS framework contains a Swift wrapper around the the C interface exposed by `example.h`.

 ### Reference